Alejogb1/job-board/blog-data/why-does-deserialized-xgbclassifier-exhibit-an-xgbmodel-object-has-no-attribute-enablecategorical-error.md

 id: "why-does-deserialized-xgbclassifier-exhibit-an-xgbmodel-object-has-no-attribute-enablecategorical-error"
 ---

-Alright, let's tackle this one.
+, let's tackle this one.
 This 'XGBModel' object has no attribute 'enable_categorical' error with a deserialized `XGBClassifier` is a familiar headache, and I’ve certainly spent my share of late nights tracking it down back in my earlier projects.
 The issue generally surfaces when you're working with models trained on a particular version of xgboost that handled categorical features implicitly, and then try to load them into a later version of the library that has a more explicit way of dealing with categoricals.
 Specifically, the 'enable_categorical' attribute is often part of this explicit handling.

 To understand this better, let’s break down what’s happening under the hood.
-In older versions of xgboost, categorical features were usually handled via one-hot encoding *before* the data was fed into the training process.
+In older versions of xgboost, categorical features were usually handled via one-hot encoding _before_ the data was fed into the training process.
 This meant the xgboost model itself didn't need to know about categoricals; it was effectively working with numeric data.
 When you serialized (i.e., saved) such a model, it contained no information about categorical feature handling.

 Later xgboost versions introduced more sophisticated, efficient, and, frankly, less memory-intensive methods to directly handle categorical features.
 These versions often use the `enable_categorical` attribute (or an analogous mechanism) internally to control whether to apply specialized treatments to specific features.
 When you deserialize an older model with a new xgboost library, the library expects to see a flag or attribute relating to how categories should be treated, but this flag is simply absent from the serialized data, causing the aforementioned error when it tries to access `enable_categorical`.
 It's like asking a modern car to understand instructions that only existed for a much older car.
 It simply does not have the attributes in its design.